maryam-musalam/Item-Catalog/README.md

 ## What the project is all about ?

-In this project we asked to build an application that allows user to register in a website and be able to post, edit and delete their own items.
+In this project we asked to build an application that allow user to register in a website and be able to post, edit and delete their own items.
 The website will provides a list of items within a variety of categories as well as it provide user registration and authentication system.

 ## site scenario  :